mendeljacks/redibase/readme.md

 ## Redibase

-This package is an redis based alternative to googl's firebase.
+This package is the redis based alternative to google's firebase.
 The goal is to harness the speed of vanilla redis while adding much loved firebase like features.
 With this package you can subscribe to data changes, store deeply nested data without stringifying and you can own your stack.